hideya/ghost-cms/CLOUDFLARE_R2_SETUP.md

 # Ghost CMS Setup with Cloudflare R2 Storage

+This document explains how to configure Ghost (version 5.122.0) to use Cloudflare R2 object storage system instead of local storage for media files.
+It is a companion to AIVEN_MYSQL_SETUP.md, which describes setting up Ghost to work with a MySQL database hosted on Aiven.
-This document describes how to configure Ghost CMS (version 5.122.0) to use Cloudflare R2 object storage for media files instead of local storage.
-This setup is essential for running multiple Ghost instances that share the same database, ensuring all instances can access the same uploaded files.
+This setup is essential for running multiple Ghost instances that share the same database and ensures that all instances can access the same uploaded files via cloud storage.

 ## Why Use Cloudflare R2?